OpenTechSchool/html-css-beginners/core/structure.md

     <img src="kittens.jpg">

 Add the `<img>` tag anywhere inside the "body" of your HTML document where you'd like the image to appear.
+Replace "kittens.jpg" with the file name of the image that you saved in the same directory as the HTML file.

 Notice that `<img>` is one of the tags that doesn't need a sepaate closing tag.
 You could put `</img>` after the tag if you like, it doesn't change